Catalog Advanced Search

 Course Design:

-The course will be delivered over two sessions with 2 one hour and half sessions per week.
-You will receive details about the dates, times, and the URL for your course meetings
+The course will be delivered over two-weeks with two 90 minute sessions per week.
+You will receive details about the dates, times, and your course URL.

 Time Commitment: